Not a prerequisite before support begins. The foundation everything else is built on.

 Neuroaffirming practice is not a departure from clinical rigour.
 It is an expression of it.

-Our practice is aligned with the National Autism Strategy 2025 to 2031, which centres meaningful participation, inclusive environments, and the reduction of barriers.
-All supports are delivered within NDIS Practice Standards and the relevant professional standards for each practitioner's registration.
+Our practice is aligned with the National Autism Strategy 2025–2035, which centres meaningful participation, inclusive environments, and the reduction of barriers.
+We are also aligned to the National Action Plan for LGBTIQA+ Health & Wellbeing 2025–2035.
+All supports are delivered within NDIS Practice Standards and the relevant professional standards for each practitioner’s registration.

 All team members work within their scope of practice under appropriate clinical governance and supervision.
 Within allied health collaboration arrangements, clinical responsibility remains with the treating Allied Health Professional.
 We are a Registered NDIS Provider.
 Registration No. 4-K6GFD9R.